arduina/arduina.net/_site/master/socialshaping.md

 Technology: Neither neuter nor neutral

 The prevailing belief is that technology is neutral and equally available and relevant to us all.
-Women just have to reach out and grasp ist.
+Women just have to reach out and grasp it.
 But technology is far from neutral, it bears the marks and serves the purposes of the class that owns it.
 "Industrial, commercial, military technologies are masculine in a very historical and material sense.
 They cannot readily be used in a feminine, nor even a sexless, mode.
 Women are not merely failing to enter technology.
 On the one hand we are being repelled, and on the other we are refusing." p.
 127

-To this relates the male appropariation of work - model for the employer is a man, by men's design.
+To this relates the male appropriation of work - model for the employer is a man, by men's design.
 Women's physiology is seen as defective, not as a norm.

 All the Manly Virtues

-The norm for the industrial woker in general is male, engineereing represents everything that is defined as manly: controlling nature, muscle, machine, dirt, grease, swarf... while any other kind of dirt is seen to be more bearable for women, lile blood or vomit.
-Technical work involves physical risk, masculine patterns of relationshsops, camaraderie and slander concerning women.
-Additionally it is embedded in a capitalis business world, it's competitive and about performance.
+The norm for the industrial worker in general is male, engineering represents everything that is defined as manly: controlling nature, muscle, machine, dirt, grease, swarf... while any other kind of dirt is seen to be more bearable for women, like blood or vomit.
+Technical work involves physical risk, masculine patterns of relationships, camaraderie and slander concerning women.
+Additionally it is embedded in a capitalist business world, it's competitive and about performance.

 -> These values have "developed out of patriarchy, and on the other have developed to make patriarchy what it is in modern society.
 The relations surrounding technology continually renew and extend male hegemony over the rest of us.
 The growth of industrial technology has to be seen as part and parcel of the historical development of gender difference.
-It has been formative in thr growth of class relations.
+It has been formative in the growth of class relations.
 But is has also been part of what has made males into 'men' and females into 'girls'." p.
 129

 Women's Values

 In women's work domain it seems as if the social purpose of work is more important, like nursing, teaching and social work.
-This difference is not immutable, it is the results of hundreds of years, society has constructed gender difference and continues to confrm and elaborate it every day.
+This difference is not immutable, it is the results of hundreds of years, society has constructed gender difference and continues to confirm and elaborate it every day.
 And much about the feminine gender is good - Cockburn opts for keeping up this concern for feelings and people, and not trading off in order to take on technology: "We don#t want to exchange the society of women for the society of men, to become a kind of de-sexed satellite of a male world"

 Moving Forward